ldmoray/ldmoray.github.io/_posts/2015-08-11-rounding_up.md

 ___
 layout: post
-title: Where to Put Rounding?
+title: "Where to Put Rounding?"
 categories: python, multithread
 ___